 Internet Explorer 10 adds support for several web performance APIs, as defined in the World Wide Web Consortium (W3C) Web Performance Working Group specification.
 Four new web platform features are available:

-Navigation timing: makes it easy to measure the real-world speed and performance of websites and locate problem areas that need tuning
+Navigation timing: makes it easy to measure the real-world speed and performance of websites and locate problem areas that need tuning.

-The Page Visibility API: provides a means for developers to use programming techniques to determine the current visibility of a document and be notified when the visibility changes
+Page Visibility API: provides a means for you to use programming techniques to determine the current visibility of a document and be notified when the visibility changes.

-The requestAnimationFrame method: helps solve problems involved with setting timeouts and intervals in animations by enabling applications to be notified when (and only when) the browser needs to update the page display
+requestAnimationFrame method: helps solve problems involved with setting timeouts and intervals in animations by enabling apps to be notified when (and only when) the browser needs to update the page display.

-The setImmediate method: addresses the core performance problems involved with setting timeouts in animations, without negatively impacting power consumption
+setImmediate method: addresses the core performance problems involved with setting timeouts in animations without negatively impacting power consumption.

-Windows 8 Integration
+Windows 8 integration

 Windows 8 and Internet Explorer 10 are tightly integrated.
-Web developers can take advantage of this integration in several ways:
+You can take advantage of this integration in several ways:

 Invoking apps directly in Internet Explorer 10